Despite Interest in Audio and E-books, Don’t Write Off Print

-As writers our books can appear in three primary formats: print, ebook, and audio.
+As writers our books can appear in three primary formats: printed books, e-books, and audio books.

 That leaves print.
 For some 500 years print was the only reading option.
 While prognosticators have predicted the demise of printed books for the past several years, its death has yet to take place.
 Yes, its market share has declined, but readers still consume printed books and many prefer the tactile, and even olfactory, experience of reading them.